Let Daddy Do it His Way Sometimes

 My heart melted as I thought back over comments he’s made previously about those moments with his daughter that I now realize are so special to him.

 But I’m so thankful for the reminder that sometimes daddies need to have a say.
-It’s easy for me to get caught up in a frustrating, frantic moment and try to brush him off as I’m caring for her, but what a sad thing it would be to deprive my daughter of her Daddy’s sweet and loving care.
+It’s easy for me to get caught up in a frustrating, frantic moment and try to brush him off as I’m caring for her.
+But what a sad thing it would be to deprive my daughter of her Daddy’s sweet and loving care.

 Sometimes, it’s okay to let Daddy do it his way.